-The Nedschroef Headquarters is located at Kanaaldijk NW 75, 5707 LC Helmond, Netherlands, and Nedschroef is represented on 20 locations in 10 countries over 3 continents.
+The Nedschroef Headquarters is located at Kanaaldijk N.W.
+75, 5707 LC Helmond, Netherlands, and Nedschroef is represented in 22 locations in 11 countries over 3 continents.

 For detailed information about our Center of Competences (CoCs) and other locations, please visit our website nedschroef.com.